David Bowie

-During his lifetime, his record sales, estimated at over 100 million worldwide, made him one of the best-selling musicians of all time.
+During his lifetime, his record sales were estimated at over 100 million worldwide, making him one of the best-selling musicians of all time.
+He achieved eleven UK number-one albums, including Aladdin Sane (1973) and Scary Monsters (and Super Creeps) (1980), and had UK or US number-one singles with "Space Oddity" (which reached number-one in the UK on reissue in 1975), "Fame", "Ashes to Ashes", "Under Pressure" (with Queen), "Let's Dance", and "Dancing in the Street" (with Mick Jagger).
 He is the recipient of numerous accolades, including six Grammy Awards and four Brit Awards.
-Often dubbed the "chameleon of rock" due to his continual musical reinventions, he was inducted into the Rock and Roll Hall of Fame in 1996.
+He was inducted into the Rock and Roll Hall of Fame in 1996.
 Rolling Stone ranked him among the greatest singers, songwriters and artists of all time.
-As of 2022, Bowie was the best-selling vinyl artist of the 21st century.
+Although his sexuality is disputed, he is regarded as an influential figure in the LGBTQ community.